ganevaaaa/web-vuln-scanner/README.md

 ## 🛠 Requirements

 🔐 Ethical Disclaimer
-⚠️ This tool is meant only for learning, research, and testing on systems you own or are explicitly authorized to test.
-Unauthorized use is illegal and unethical.
-Use responsibly.
+⚠️ For **educational and authorized use only**.
+Never scan targets you don't have permission to test.
 ---